xarvh/squarepants/README.md

 -----------------

     [#
-       SquarePants has no module header or import statements: instead, project-wide imports are declared in `modules.sp` file.
+       Squarepants has no module header or import statements: instead, project-wide imports are declared in `modules.sp` file.

        This keeps module aliases consistent across the app and allows a few tricks, such as